LambdaTest/documentation/docs/analytics-modules-command-logs.md

    8. Analyzing the proportion of error messages in the total commands
    9. Finding correlations between error message occurrences and system performance
    10. Inspecting tests with specific error messages for debugging

-### **Command Success Trends Widget** <NewTag value="UPCOMING" bgColor="#7c39ff" color="#fff" />

-   **About the Widget**

-   The Command Logs Success Trends Widget provides a time-series view of the number of tests where all commands were successfully executed with a "200 SUCCESS" status.

-   **Widget Simulation**

-   A line or bar chart displays with the x-axis representing the timestamp of the tests run and the y-axis showing the total number of tests where all command logs had a "200 SUCCESS" status.

-   **Use Cases**
-   1. Tracking trends of successful command execution over time
-   2. Comparing successful command execution rates over different periods
-   3. Correlating successful command execution rates with system performance
-   4. Analyzing the consistency of system performance based on successful command executions
-   5. Evaluating the effectiveness of bug fixes or performance enhancements by tracking changes in successful command execution rates.